quarkslab/irma/docs/probes/install.rst

     $ C:\Python27\Scripts\pip.exe install --install-option="--install-base=C:\irma\irma-probe" irma-probe-app-1.0.4.tar.gz
     [...]

-Since the way we packaged the python application does not so support automatic installation of dependencies, we need to install them manually:
+Since the way we packaged the python application does not support automatic installation of dependencies, we need to install them manually:

 .. code-block:: bash